ExxML/UBC-Course-Sniper/README.md

 ## Installation

 1. Install Python 3.12.
-2. Initialize a virtual environment and install the required dependencies by running
+2. Initialize a virtual environment and install the required dependencies by running:
 ```bash
 pip install -r requirements.txt`
 ```